practicum /internship program

 Reference: Unload It Therapy, Roma Williams

-Working with a Counseling Intern
+Working with a mental health Intern

-What exactly is a counseling intern?
+What exactly is a mental health intern?

 1. Fresh Perspectives:

-Counseling interns are often well-versed in the latest therapeutic techniques and approaches, which can offer new insights into their challenges and provide innovative solutions.
+Mental Health Interns are often well-versed in the latest therapeutic techniques and approaches, which can offer new insights into their challenges and provide innovative solutions.

 2. Increased Availability: